What is the ARPA?

 The formula to calculate average revenue per account is as follows.

 - ARPA = Monthly Recurring Revenue (MRR) / Total Number of Active Accounts

-MRR can also replaced with annual recurring revenue (ARR) to annualize the metric.
+MRR can also be replaced with annual recurring revenue (ARR) to annualize the metric.

 The period chosen (i.e. monthly vs. annual) should depend on how the subscription businesses being assessed operate (monthly vs. longer-term contracts) and the purpose of the analysis (i.e. customer cohort analysis, long-term revenue forecasting).

-In practice, the primary use-case of calculating the ARPA is comparing cohorts of accounts, which can be categorized by customer type, the month onboarded, and various other factors.
+In practice, the primary use case for calculating the ARPA is comparing cohorts of accounts, which can be categorized by customer type, the month onboarded, and various other factors.